-In the instant case, the authorities observation after going through the content of the matter is that the supply of shrimps in pouches or boxes of upto 25kg, which duly pre-packaged and labelled as per Legal Metrology Act 2009 and the rule made there under is a taxable event and it is not an exempted / nil rated supply.
-Besides Ministry of Finance Govt of India clarified the applicability of GST on pre packaged and labelled goods through FAQs, which were uploaded online on 18.
-07.2022 w.r.t. the notification no 6/2022 (CGST RATE).

-And also, in this case, the ultimate buyer is not present when commodity is placed in package and the commodity is being pre-packed for an unknown ultimate buyer, who may be indigenous or outside the country.
-Therefore, where the quantity involved is 25Kgs or less in respect of specified commodities including shrimps (HSN 0306, as per S.No.4 of schedule 1 of notification 01/2017-central tax (rate) dated 28th June 2017) which are pre-packed, they would mandatorily get covered within the ambit of Legal Metrology Act, 2009, and the rules made there under.
-Accordingly, we are of the considered view that GST would be applicable on the supply of "pre-packaged and labelled" shrimps, capacity upto 25 kgs, it will be liable for GST @ 5%, irrespective of the fact whether it is for domestic supply or for exported outside the country, as long as they are specified commodities that are pre-packaged.
+- 8.7 In the instant case, the supply of shrimps in pouches or boxes of upto 25kg, which are duly pre-packaged and labelled as per Legal Metrology Act 2009 is a taxable supply which is neither exempted nor nil rated supply.
+As per the Notification no 06/2022 (CT Rate), dated 13th July 2022 ,GST has been made applicable on supply of such "pre-packaged and labelled" commodities attracting provisions of Legal Metrology Act, 2009.
+Therefore, where the quantity involved is 25Kgs or less in respect of specified commodities including shrimps (HSN 0306, as per S.No.4 of schedule 1 of notification 01/2017-central tax (rate) dated 28th June 2017) which are prepacked, they would mandatorily get covered within the ambit of Legal Metrology Act, 2009, and the rules made there under.
+Accordingly, we are of the considered view that GST would be applicable on the supply of "prepackaged and labelled" shrimps, capacity upto 25 kgs, it will be liable for GST @ 5%, irrespective of the fact whether it is for domestic supply or for exported outside the country. - 9.
+In view of the above discussions, we pass the following orders: